sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="sumNumbersjs">sumNumbers.js</a>
 [![Download Utility.zip](https://img.shields.io/badge/Download-Utility.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Utility.zip)
-This script sums the numbers in text contents.
+This script adds up the numbers in the text.

 ![Sum Numbers](images/sumNumbers.png)

 ### Usage
-Select text objects, and run this script.
+Select text objects or specify a text range in an editing state, and run this script.
-You can also recalculate using only selected items from the list.
+You can also edit numbers in the text field and recalculate the totals.

 > [!NOTE]
-> Ignore the units of value.
-> Only one-byte numbers are supported.
+> Editing numbers in the text field does not affect the original text objects.

 ### Requirements
 Illustrator CS4 or higher